 The settlement must be approved by the Washington Utilities and Transportation Commission.
 A hearing to present the settlement before the commission is tentatively scheduled for September 27.

-Click here to view the full settlement agreement.
+Click here to open PDF document to view the full settlement agreement.

-Click here to view the Attorney General’s letter in support of the settlement.
+Click here to open PDF document to view the Attorney General’s letter in support of the settlement.